SummerSavers/summer/README.md

 All the source is available under the MIT License, and all the images under the assets folder is under Creative Commons Attribution - By Line - Share Alike International license.

+The fonts are all under the OFL and it is included beside the font files in the assets folder.

 The sound files are all Creative Commons works, either CC-0, or a CC that allows commercial use.
 The attributions are all in the resource folder.